Now and again, Hallmark produces something that holds back on the smiles. This year, their offering is Once Upon a Christmas Miracle.

 If you enjoy films with purpose and romance, you’ll enjoy Once Upon a Christmas Miracle.
 It’s a wonderful addition to Hallmark’s line up, and is sure to please those who want something with a bit more substance.
 It’s still got plenty of holiday charm, and of course, the romance is really special.

-(This post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
+(Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
 Read the disclosure page for details.)You can find Once Upon a Christmas Miracle on DVD through Amazon.
 Enjoy the @HallmarkMovie drama (based on a true story!), Once Upon a Christmas Miracle – Hope in the Season of Giving Click To Tweet

 Photos: Hallmark / Crown Media Press